-Level 1 (A2- B1) is the level recommended for students entering 9th grade.
-The exams are easier and give the students a taste of what is to come.
+Level 1 (B1) is the level recommended for students entering 9th grade.
+The exam is easier and gives the students a taste of what is to come.
 For students re-enrolling in a DELF DALF class, the teacher reserves the right to make a recommendation as to what level to register for, depending on the grade obtained at the exam.
-A student passing the A2 with 85 percent is not necessarily ready to take the B1.
 A student passing the B2 with 80 percent or below will most likely not be ready for the C1 six months later.
 Similarly, teachers will evaluate which exam a student should sit for.
 These classes are demanding in terms of attendance and work during class.
 Homework will be requested outside of class, especially as students get into the higher levels (B2-C2).
 Sporadic attendance and lack of personal work will hinder a student’s success on the exam.

-Classes meet between 4:00 and 5:30 or 5:00 and 6:30 with no break.
+Classes meet for 90 minutes with no break.
 All classes and exams take place at the Gilkey International Middle School.

 - Level 2 (B2): Wednesday 4:45 – 6:15